 —What part of the DCU Center has the convention?

 The convention takes place mostly on the bottom floor of the DCU Center.
 The main room has the celebrities and vendors.
 At the other end of the hall is the Q&A room.
-On the third floor is the movie room, which is accessible by the escalator in the main hallway.

 —Where are the concerts?